 Honey has been a part of the human diet even before the first accounts mentioning its use were written in early Sumerian cuneiform writings.
 In Babylon and Egypt, honey was used as a cure for a variety of ailments.
 Honey’s popularity as both a culinary delicacy and cure has continued throughout millennia, right up to the present time, when its health benefits are being more widely recognized by the scientific community.
 Keep in mind that you’ll reap the most benefits from raw honey that is produced locally, as pasteurized honey loses many of its beneficial enzymes and does not contain local pollen.

 The idea behind conventional allergy treatment is that exposure to small amounts of an allergen will help the body learn not to overreact when it is exposed to that substance.
 If you are allergic to tree and weed pollen in your area, honey can help to resolve your allergy symptoms in much the same manner.
 There is one caveat, however.
-Honey will not help to resolve allergies that are
+Honey will not help to resolve allergies that are caused primarily by windborne pollens from plants that do not require pollination from bees.

 If you have a sweet tooth, satisfy your cravings with honey.
 Honey is perceived as sweeter than the same amount of sugar, which leads people to consume a smaller amount of sweetener.
 Also, honey does not impact blood sugar in the same manner as fructose, found study published in the “Journal of Manipulative and Physiological Therapeutics.”
 It causes fewer spikes in blood sugar, lessening the blood sugar “roller coaster ride” that many people experience after eating sweets.